In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Abstract

-Topological surface states of three-dimensional topological insulator (3D TI) nanoribbons and their distinct magnetoconductance properties are promising for topoelectronic applications and topological quantum computation.
+Topological surface states of three-dimensional topological insulator nanoribbons and their distinct magnetoconductance properties are promising for topoelectronic applications and topological quantum computation.
 A crucial building block for nanoribbon-based circuits are three-terminal junctions.
 While the transport of topological surface states on a planar boundary is not directly affected by an in-plane magnetic field, the orbital effect cannot be neglected when the surface states are confined to the boundary of a nanoribbon geometry.
-In this communication, we report on the magnetotransport properties of such 3D~TI nanoribbon-based three-terminal junctions.
+Here, we report on the magnetotransport properties of such three-terminal junctions.
 We observe a dependence of the current on the in-plane magnetic field, with a distinct steering pattern of the surface state current towards a preferred output terminal for different magnetic field orientations.
-We demonstrate that this steering effect originates from the orbital effect, trapping the coherent 3D~TI surface states in the different legs of the junction on opposite sides of the nanoribbon and breaking the left-right symmetry of the transmission across the junction.
-The reported magnetotransport properties demonstrate that an in-plane magnetic field is not only relevant but also very useful for the characterization and manipulation of transport in 3D~TI nanoribbon-based junctions and circuits, acting as a topoelectric current switch.
+We demonstrate that this steering effect originates from the orbital effect, trapping the phase-coherent surface states in the different legs of the junction on opposite sides of the nanoribbon and breaking the left-right symmetry of the transmission across the junction.
+The reported magnetotransport properties demonstrate that an in-plane magnetic field is not only relevant but also very useful for the characterization and manipulation of transport in three-dimensional topological insulator nanoribbon-based junctions and circuits, acting as a topoelectric current switch.